Stanton County, Kansas

-Stanton County (standard abbreviation: ST) is a county located in the U.S. state of Kansas.
+Stanton County is a county located in the U.S. state of Kansas.
+Its county seat is Johnson City.
 As of the 2020 census, the county population was 2,084.
-Its county seat is Johnson City.
+It was named for Edwin Stanton, the U.S. Secretary of War during most of the Civil War.

+History

+For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.

+In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.

+In 1887, Stanton County was established, and named for Edwin Stanton.

+In the 1930s, the prosperity of the area was severely affected by its location within the Dust Bowl.
+This catastrophe intensified the economic impact of the Great Depression in the region.

 Geography

 According to the United States Census Bureau, the county has a total area of 680 sqmi, of which 680 sqmi is land and 0.07 sqmi (0.01%) is water.